 The main goal of this martial arts is to let the opponent submit through joint lock or strangulation.
 It also involves voluntary strikes, like kicking in the knee, head, elbow, and fist.
 Many even consider it as a modern form of martial art, which sharpens the mind.
 The reason behind it is that it focuses on timing, leverage, and technique, not brute force, so expect it to help you dominate larger opponents.

 It takes pride in the fact that many view it as a gentle art.
 It is because it lets even a weak and small person to use leverage as well as submissions, like locks and chokes, as a means of defense from a larger opponent.
-With that, it is no longer surprising to see people saying that learning this form of martial arts is the best self-defense tips they can follow.
+With that, it is no longer surprising to see people saying that learning this form of martial arts is one of the best self-defense tips they can follow.

 It is because honing your skills in Brazilian Jiu-Jitsu makes you more capable of bringing down an opponent or intruder in case you are in a situation that requires you to defend yourself.
 The good thing about BJJ is that it allows anyone to practice it.
 This means that it is a good martial art for men and women, as well as 4-year old kids.